Brothers' Quarrel (Hungary): Andrew's first conspiracy (1197)

 Andrew used the funds that he inherited from his father to recruit supporters among the Hungarian lords.
-It is plausible that he demanded from his brother to install him as Duke of Slavonia, which became increasingly the title of heir to the throne by the second half of the 12th century.
-Andrew also formed an alliance with Leopold VI, Duke of Austria, and they plotted against Emeric.
-The king learned of the conspiracy and filed a complaint against his brother to Pope Celestine III, who threatened with excommunication those who supported the duke against Emeric.
-A record of the Annals of Admont notes that "Andrew, who is called the Crusader, attacked his brother Henry [Emeric], the king of the Hungarians".
-The united troops of Andrew and Leopold routed the Hungarian royal army at Mački (Macsek), Slavonia, in the late autumn of 1197.
-Under duress, King Emeric gave Croatia and Dalmatia to Andrew as an appanage, as most historians believe.
-In contrast, historian György Szabados claimed that Emeric never acknowledged Andrew's dominion in Croatia and Dalmatia, who – as Szabados considered – arbitrarily used the title of Duke.
-As historians István Katona and Bálint Hóman argued Andrew seized the province with force.
-Series of privilege letters in favor of Dalmatian coastal cities and ecclesiastical institutions prove that King Emeric intended to exercise his royal rights as King of Croatia and Dalmatia, regardless of whether Andrew held the ducal title with or without his approval.
+It is plausible that he demanded from his brother to install him as Duke of Slavonia, which, by the second half of the 12th century, increasingly became the traditional title of heir to the throne.
+Andrew also formed an alliance with Leopold VI, Duke of Austria, and plotted against Emeric.
+The king learned of the conspiracy and filed a complaint against his brother to Pope Celestine III, who threatened excommunication for those who supported the duke against Emeric.
+The united troops of Andrew and Leopold attacked and routed the Hungarian royal army at Mački (Macsek), Slavonia, in the late autumn of 1197.
+Under duress, King Emeric might have gave Croatia and Dalmatia to Andrew as an appanage.
+Regardless, a series of privilege letters in favor of Dalmatian coastal cities and ecclesiastical institutions prove that King Emeric intended to exercise his royal rights as King of Croatia and Dalmatia, whether Andrew held the ducal title or not.